Roof Whirlybird Ventilation

 Roof Whirlybird Performance Versus the Solar Whiz Air Ventilator

-Most solar roof ventilation brands state their fan’s theoretical capacity with no restrictions (such as the cap on the unit which is necessary to prevent water from entering the roof where the roof ventilator is located).
+Most solar roof ventilation brands state their fan’s theoretical capacity with no restrictions (such as the cap on the unit which is necessary to prevent water from entering the roof where the ventilator is located).
 However, they usually won’t state the whole roof ventilator’s actual capacity.
 This obviously gives a higher reading, but is not applicable in the reality of the airflow capacity.
 Make sure you check what the actual airflow capacity is with the roof ventilation competition before you make your decision!

 Click on image to enlarge